skramm/homog2d/docs/homog2d_manual.md

 For the union, if there is no intersection, the function will return an empty `CPolyline` object.

 If one rectangle is inside the other one, then the union will return the largest rectangle (as a Polyline object), ant the intersection will return the smallest one.

+For conveniency, a function `IoU()` is provided.
+It computes the ratio of the area of the intersection of two rectangles over the area of the union of these two rectangles.
+See this [WP page](https://en.wikipedia.org/wiki/Jaccard_index) where this is described.

 ## 6 - Misc. features
 <a name="misc"></a>